 • The way to increase participation is to reduce fees.
 When the State Government introduced the one off grant to reduce fees to families last year, the impact in our two services was instant and indisputable.
 Both services were full in no time.
-Families grasped the opportunity to enroll or to increase the number of days their children were enrolled.
-Families often want to send their children to Pre School for three days (and hence achieve the magic 15 hours per week access) but cannot afford to do so. • "Dysfunctional families", the term used in the report, need support to utilise services.
+Families grasped the opportunity to enroll or to increase days.
+Families often want to send their children to Pre School for three days (and hence achieve the magic 15 hours per week access) but can't afford to.

+• "Dysfunctional families", the term used in the report, need support to utilise services.
 Families suffering domestic violence or other social disadvantage do not choose to isolate themselves and their children.
 Taking money away from them will not fix their transport problems or any other barriers preventing attendance.
 Programs like Brighter Futures, which support at risk families and build their resilience, are in short supply with long waiting lists in our area.
 There is never enough funding for good programs to prevent families losing their way.